Historic White House Foods: Chef Francois Rysavy and His Blueberry Pie

 Pies and Crusts

-Below is the recipe for the famous Blueberry Pie that brought down the Stock Market, written step-by-step rather than in a narrative, along with two European pie crust recipes.
-Enjoy the pie that was one of President Eisenhower's favorites.
+Below is the recipe for the famous White House Blueberry Pie that brought down the NYSE, written step-by-step, along with two European pie crust recipes.

 Eisenhower Blueberry Pie